Wright leads Georgia Tech’s inside force in win over BC

 Georgia Tech continually frustrated the Eagles, switching from man-to-man to a 1-3-1 zone defense that had BC looking flustered.

-The Yellow Jackets opened a 56-38 edge on Jose Alvarado’s 3 from the top with just over 8 minutes to play.
+The Yellow Jackets opened a 56-38 edge on Jose Alvarado’s 3 from the top with just over eight minutes to play.

 BC never threatened in the second half.